 Power BI Dashboard on Mobile Devices

-First, let’s have a look at Power BI Dashboards in a mobile device.
-Here I have a Power BI Dashboard, which looks like below in the web browser of a laptop;
+First, let’s have a look at Power BI Dashboards on a mobile device.
+Here I have a Power BI Dashboard, which looks like the below in the web browser of a laptop;

-If I look at the same report in Power BI Mobile app, I will see below;
+If I look at the same report in the Power BI Mobile app, I will see below;

 As you can see, the layout of the mobile device for the dashboard is different than the web browser.
 The reason is that Power BI automatically creates a mobile layout for every dashboard.
-If you want to modify that layout and change it, you can go to the Power BI service (through a web browser), and click on Phone View.
+If you want to modify that layout and change it, you can go to the Power BI service (through a web browser), click on Edit on the dashboard and then click on Mobile layout.

 Now you will be able to see what the phone view of the dashboard looks like, and change it by adding or removing items from it.